SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

   - Place a user on multiple holds to meet different case requirements.

-- **In-Place eDiscovery** In-Place eDiscovery allows authorized users to search mailbox data across all mailboxes and In-Place Archives in an Exchange 2016 organization and copy messages to a discovery mailbox for review.
+- **In-Place eDiscovery**: In-Place eDiscovery allows authorized users to search mailbox data across all mailboxes and In-Place Archives in an Exchange 2016 organization and copy messages to a discovery mailbox for review.
 In Exchange 2016, In-Place eDiscovery allows discovery managers to perform more efficient searches and hold.

   - **Federated search** allows you to search and preserve data across multiple data repositories.
 With Exchange 2016, you can perform in-place eDiscovery searches across Exchange, SharePoint, and Skype for Business.
 You can use the eDiscovery Center in SharePoint 2013 to perform In-Place eDiscovery search and hold.